 - How have you learned what it is to be a health care provider?

-- What can you do as a physician that you could not do in other professions?
+- What can you do, as this kind of health care professional, that you couldn't do in other professions?

 - How could you use a medical education to help people who are underserved?